pingcap/blog/2017-05-27-rust-in-tikv.md

 ### <span id="c">Why not C++? </span>

-To develop a high performance service, C++ may be the best choice in most cases, but we didn’t choose it.
+To develop a high performance service, C++ may be the best choice in most cases, but we didn't choose it.
 We figured we might spend too much time avoiding the memory problem or the data race problem.
 Moreover, C++ has no official package manager and that makes the maintaining and compiling third dependences very troublesome and difficult, resulting in a long development cycle.

 ### <span id="go">Why not Go? </span>

 At first, we considered using Go, but then gave up this idea.
 Go has GC which fixes many memory problems, but it might stop the running process sometimes.
-No matter how little time the stop takes, we can’t afford it.
-Go doesn’t solve the data race problem either.
-Even we can use double dash race in test or at runtime, this isn’t enough.
+No matter how little time the stop takes, we can't afford it.
+Go doesn't solve the data race problem either.
+Even we can use double dash race in test or at runtime, this isn't enough.

-Besides, although we can use Goroutine to write the concurrent logic easily, we still can’t neglect the runtime expenses of the scheduler.
+Besides, although we can use Goroutine to write the concurrent logic easily, we still can't neglect the runtime expenses of the scheduler.
 We met a problem a few days ago: we used multi goroutines to select the same context but found that the performance was terrible, so we had to use one sub context for one goroutine, then the performance became better.

 More seriously, CGO has heavy expenses, but we need to call RocksDB API without delay.
-For the above reasons, we didn’t choose Go even this is the favorite language in our team.
+For the above reasons, we didn't choose Go even this is the favorite language in our team.

 [Back to the top](#top)